Frequent CMAQ Questions

 Learn more about the CMAQ Model Evaluation Framework and find examples of recent evaluation studies of the CMAQ system.

-- Environment variable list provided in the CMAQ User Guide for version 5.2 Exit
+- Environment variable list provided in the CMAQ User's Guide for version 5.3

-- Sample run script provided with CMAQv5.2 on GitHub Exit
+- Sample run scripts provided on EPA's CMAQ GitHub repository

 For a given CMAQ output file, how do I know what model version or configuration was used to generate it?